 V. INDEX MODEL

-Bias model is neutral after being Rose Colored Sunglasses [RCS] bearish last week after being neutral two reports back and Rose Colored Sunglasses bearish for two consecutive weeks prior to that
+Bias model is extreme Rose Colored Sunglasses [RCS] bullish after being bearish RCS for two consecutive weeks.
+Bias model was neutral three reports back after signaling Rose Colored Sunglasses [RCS] bearish four weeks ago.
+It was neutral the prior two weeks after being Rose Colored Sunglasses [RCS] bearish seven weeks back after being neutral eight reports back and Rose Colored Sunglasses bearish for the two consecutive weeks prior to that.

-We had a Bunker Buster twenty eight weeks ago.
+We had a Bunker Buster thirty four weeks ago.

 Here is the current spread: